-Photos by Steve Wood, University of Alabama at Birmingham hungry in other ways can bring tremendous satisfaction when you begin to satisfy that hunger.
+Photos by Steve Wood, University of Alabama at Birmingham

 "You must learn to stay hungry in all areas of your life, especially physically, mentally, spiritually, and in your career.
 My goal will be to encourage our membership to stay hungry."